Zeli0/tiktokHangMan/README.md

 ## About
 This is a web application of the game Hangman.
 The application was programmed in React, HTML5, CSS and Javascript.

+## How to Run
+1. Open on visual studio code
+2. Run cd hangman-react
+3. Open up terminal
+4. Run npm install then npm run start
+5. The website should load as localhost:3000 on your web browser

+Alternatively, you may open the HTML file in a desktop with an already installed browser (Safari, Chrome, Microsoft Edge etc) and the website will be automatically launched in your browser.

 ## License

 MIT License